jimpudar/blog/content/bge-table-1.md

 [XL Big Green Egg](https://biggreenegg.com/xlarge-big-green-egg/) by my parents and all my aunts and uncles on my mom's side.
-A couple of guys from [Big George's](https://www.big-georges.com/) delivered the Egg and set it up without coming into contact with us.
+A couple of guys from [Big George's](https://www.big-georges.com/) delivered the Egg and set it up on our deck without coming into contact with us.
 It's a very beautiful cooker that weighs just over 200 lbs.
 To bring it up to comfortable cooking height, it arrived with an [EGG Nest](https://biggreenegg.com/product/egg-nest/), a fabricated metal pedestal on casters.

 ![The XL Big Green Egg]({photo}bge/IMGP4164.jpg)